zfurman56/rocket-simulator/README.md

 # rocket-simulator
 Rocket simulator created by the MA team for TARC 2017

+## Note
+This simulator allows for rapid testing and prototyping, but it does not contain actual flight code.
+For flight code, see <https://github.com/zfurman56/Firmware/tree/no-estimator>.
+For the simulation environment in which that code runs, see <https://github.com/zfurman56/jMAVSim>.

 ## Features
 * Accurately models forces, velocity, and position in two dimensions
 * Includes drag, gravity, and engine thrust
 * Accepts engine thrust curves in the form of .eng files
-* Models engine thrust deviation with a Gaussian distribution
 * PID controller modulates simulated drag brakes
-* Models sensor delays and inaccuracies, servo slew rate, and launch rod tilt
+* Models sensor delays and inaccuracies, servo slew rate, and rocket launch tilt
 * Graphs simulation data with matplotlib

-## In the future
-* Create a more accurate drag model
-* Use actual flight data to improve simulation accuracy
-* Currently only used for ascent; in the future, could also be used for descent
-* Possible hardware-in-the-loop simulation
+* Includes post-flight analysis code that can create a function to estimate CdA given brake angle

 ## How to get started
 * Clone the repo
 * Install [NumPy](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html) dependency
-* Run the program with `python rocket_sim.py <thrust curve file>`
+* Run the simulator with `python rocket_sim.py <thrust curve file>`
   * An example thrust curve, `AeroTech_F52.eng`, is included
+* For drag brake curve-fitting (`analysis.py`), input collected CdA values and corresponding drag brake angles, then run `python analysis.py`.